Effective Two-Stage Knowledge Transfer for Multi-Entity Cross-Domain Recommendation: Methodology

 \section{Methodology}

 This section introduces the proposed MKT algorithm.
-We start with defining the problem and then describe the algorithmic framework in Section~\ref{subsec:model-overview}.
-In the next few sections, we will provide more details on each module of the proposed MKT algorithm.
+We define our research topic as the multi-entity cross-domain recommendation, in which we attempt to utilize rich user interaction data from the source entity to enhance the Click-Through Rate (CTR) for the target entity.
+Formally, let us denote the source entity data as $(X^s, Y^s)$ and the target entity data as $(X^t, Y^t)$, where $X$ represents the input features and $Y$ represents the click label information.
 Note that the notations in this paper follow the below rules: the bold uppercase letters define matrices, the bold lowercase letters define vectors, and regular lowercase letters define scalars.
 All of the vectors are in the form of column vectors.

-We define our research topic as the multi-entity cross-domain recommendation, in which we attempt to utilize rich user interaction data from the source entity to enhance the recommendation experience for the target entity.
-To clarify, in this paper, the source entity refers to the products, and the target entity refers to the content posts.
-Both of them are displayed to the end-users on the homepage feeds of Xianyu, while the number of impressions for products is 9 times more than the posts.
-In addition, if not specially mentioned, the recommendation algorithm mainly implies the Click-Through Rate (CTR) prediction model as it is the main ranking criterion for homepage recommendation.

-Formally, let us denote the source entity data as $(X^s, Y^s)$ and the target entity data as $(X^t, Y^t)$, where $X$ represents the input features and $Y$ represents the corresponding label information, e.g. click.
-Both of them will be exploited for knowledge pre-training, and the extracted knowledge will be further applied to improve the CTR prediction performance for the content post recommendation.